elatov/elatov.github.io/_posts/2013-09-11-combine-vobsub-subidx-format-subtitles-single-subrip-srt-format-file.md

     $ srttool -s -i file1.srtx -o file1.srt

-You can confirm the file is okay, by checking out it&#8217;s contents:
+You can confirm the file is okay, by checking out it's contents:

     $ tail file1.srt
     787